Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Identity Core ( responsible for LogIn, SignUp, Passwords, Registration, security in the app and other features)

-- It is a universal framework to provide security to any .NET app(can be used Blazor,Razor, ASP.NET CORE MVC and other framework that are available in .NET)
+- It is a universal framework to provide security to any .NET application (can be used Blazor,Razor, ASP.NET CORE MVC and other framework that are available in .NET)
 - Common framework for all .NET app
 - It is NOT only limited to SignUp / SignIn but provide lots of feature that are requires for security management
-- this framework provides all required tables to work with Authentication and Authorisation automaticaly, we don't need to create any extra table by ourself, everething is created automaticaly
+- this framework provides all required tables to work with Authentication and Authorisation automaticaly, we don't need to create any extra table by ourself, everething is created automatically
 - Identity nuget package instal AspNetUsers table with some already build in properties.
 If we want to add some more properties to AspNetUsers table (such as FirstName,LastName, etc.) we need to create new Model (in our case --> ApplicationUser.cs).
 All properties from AspNetUser table are used and filled when the user is register in our website

 Identity core features: